Apache Beam Execution Model

 In figure 6, the first worker successfully processes all five elements in bundle A. The second worker processes the four elements in bundle B: the first two elements were successfully processed, the third element’s processing failed, and there is one element still awaiting processing.

 We see that the runner retries all elements in bundle B and the processing completes successfully the second time.
-Note that the retry does not necessarily happen on the same worker as the original processing attempt, as shown in the diagram.
+Note that the retry does not necessarily happen on the same worker as the original processing attempt, as shown in the figure.

 Figure 6: The processing of an element within bundle B fails, and another worker retries the entire bundle.